np1e/DefinitelyNotTwitter/README.md

 # DefinitelyNotTwitter

 A social media application, that will definitely not be anything like Twitter.
+Build with flask as backend framework.

 ## Getting Started

-WIP

 ## Prerequisites